G-Core/product-documentation/documentation/cloud/virtual-instances/volumes/create-and-configure-volumes.md

    --2--Delete volume: "delete-volume"

 pageTitle: Create and configure volumes | Gcore
-pageDescription: Create and configure volumes for cloud storage.
+pageDescription: Create and configure volumes for Gcore Storage.
 Choose from High IOPS SSD, Standard, Cold, Ultra, and SSD Low-Latency types.
 ---
 # Create and configure a volume

 You can view, create, and manage volumes in the Gcore Customer Portal on the **Volumes** page.
+Here's how to navigate the page:

 <img src="https://assets.gcore.pro/docs/cloud/virtual-instances/volumes/create-and-configure-volumes/volumes-page-annotated.png" alt="Volumes page with numbered UI elements" width="80%">

-1\. **Volumes**: view all volumes created in a project.
+1\. **Volumes**: View all volumes created in a project.

-2\. **Instance**: check if a volume is attached to an instance.
+2\. **Instance**: Check if a volume is attached to an instance.

-3\. **IOPS limit/burst**: check the maximum number of read and write operations a volume can handle in a second and when a burst traffic occurs.
+3\. **IOPS limit/burst**: Check the maximum number of read and write operations a volume can handle in a second and when a burst traffic occurs.

-4\. **MBps limit/burst**: check the bandwidth limit for a volume and a max bandwidth when a burst traffic occurs.
+4\. **MBps limit/burst**: Check the bandwidth limit for a volume and a max bandwidth when a burst traffic occurs.

-5\. **Without attachments**: view all volumes that aren’t attached to any instance.
+5\. **Without attachments**: View all volumes that aren’t attached to an instance.

 In the following sections, you’ll find information on how to create and manage volumes.
 For a general overview of volumes and available volume types, check out our <a href="https://gcore.com/docs/cloud/virtual-instances/volumes/about-volumes" target="_blank">dedicated guide</a>.

 ## Create a volume

 You can create volumes in several ways: <a href="https://gcore.com/docs/cloud/virtual-instances/create-an-instance" target="_blank">when creating a virtual instance</a>, from the **Volumes** page, or from a snapshot.
-The last two approaches are described in the following sections.
+The latter two approaches are described in the following sections.

 <alert-element type="info" title="Info">

-You can use a volume only in the same region where an instance is created.
+You can only use a volume in the same region as its instance.

 </alert-element>